How to Find Success After a Career Break

 If you are considering a career re entry—or change in direction—one of the top ways to build your qualifications is by pursuing a degree through an online education program.

 As an accredited university, Walden University offers bachelor’s, master’s, and doctoral degree programs online.
-In addition, it provides career services that can help you assess interests and skills, explore careers, research industries and occupations, and identify job opportunities.
+In addition, it provides career planning and development that can help you assess interests and skills, explore careers, research industries and occupations, and identify job opportunities.

 Earning a degree is one of the ways you can prepare for success after a career break.
 Walden can help you sharpen and update your skills from wherever you are, on a schedule that works for you.